ADVERTISEMENT

 Virtual representation showing a real-world system converted into a digital model using AI and data.

-As more groups within an organization (engineering, operations, maintenance, energy management, compliance) rely on the virtual representation of critical assets and processes, that same representation can benefit multiple groups simultaneously.
-The distinction between a basic model and a digital twin is based on how each uses data.
-A DT provides feedback from the physical asset or process.
-When the virtual representation is updated with actual data from the physical asset or process, teams can identify anomalous trends, simulate different scenarios, and make informed decisions based on the results.
+As more groups within an organization (e.g., engineering, operations, maintenance, energy management, compliance) use a virtual representation of their critical assets and processes, that representation can be used to deliver benefits to multiple groups.
+The distinction between a base model and a Digital Twin (DT) lies in how each uses data.
+A DT receives feedback from the physical asset/process.
+As the virtual representation is updated with actual data from the physical asset/process, anomalies in trend lines can be identified, various “what-if” simulations can be performed, and informed decisions can be made from the results of those simulations.

-The virtual representation serves as a “map” of the system, while the digital twin converts that map into a decision-making tool that enables organizations to operate their assets more safely, more efficiently, and more reliably.
+In essence, the virtual representation is simply a “map” of the system; however, the Digital Twin transforms this map into a decision-making tool that enables organizations to operate their assets more safely, efficiently, and reliably.

 Virtual Replica: How Physical Systems Are Mirrored Digitally